Gal Gadot: 2004–2009: Miss Israel, IDF service and early work

-In 2004, the 54th Miss Israel beauty pageant was held at the Haifa Congress Center, where an 18-year-old Gal Gadot participated with little expectation of winning.
-However, the 5'10" Gadot was crowned Miss Israel by Sivan Klein, and Yona Yahav, and received a Citroën C3 supermini car.
+In 2004, Gadot's army enlistment was postponed six months, so her mother encouraged her to enter a beauty pageant.
+Gadot saw it as a fun opportunity before beginning her service.
+To her surprise, she won the 54th Miss Israel beauty pageant, which was held at the Haifa Congress Center.
+She was crowned Miss Israel and received a Citroën C3 supermini car.
 Following her win, Gadot represented Israel in the Miss Universe 2004 pageant in Ecuador but admitted she intentionally "rebelled" to avoid winning, arriving late to events and refusing to wear an evening gown.
 During an interview with Ynet, and before giving up her pageant title, Gadot highlighted the value of military service, viewing it as both a duty and a chance for personal growth.
-In 2005, a week after passing on the crown, Gadot, at 19, was conscripted into the Israel Defense Forces.
+In 2005, a week after passing on the crown, Gadot was conscripted into the Israel Defense Forces.
 After excelling in a three-month boot camp, she went on to serve as a combat trainer, teaching soldiers gymnastics and calisthenics.
 Reporting daily at 5 a.m., she led soldiers through a form of boot camp.
-Gadot became so passionate about the techniques she learned that she eventually trained sergeants and high-ranking commanders.
-Gadot also trained in Krav Maga, gaining proficiency in handling weapons and preparing for combat.
+She became so passionate about the techniques she learned that she eventually trained sergeants and high-ranking commanders.
+Gadot also trained in Krav Maga, and gained proficiency in handling weapons and preparing for combat.
 She completed her mandatory two-year service, of which only 20 days were in uniform.
 Reflecting on her military experience in a 2016 interview with Fashion, Gadot said, "It was demanding because you give up your freedom for two years, but there is something special in giving back to your community."

+The 2007 Maxim photoshoot titled "Women of the IDF" sparked controversy in Israel and advanced Gadot's career.